Menditect/documentation/docs/application.md

 | Project ID | The unique identifier of the corresponding project in Mendix teamserver. |

 ## Business rules
-- An MTA user must have a Mendix API Key registered in MTA in order to get Application information from Mendix teamserver.
+- An MTA user is associated to a Mendix user in MTA.
+This MTA user can only add Mendix Applications that are registered to the Mendix user.

 To learn more about configuring an MTA user, read the How To section.

 ## Actions on an Application

 ### View Applications in use by MTA
-- Go to the "Applications" page to view all Applications that are used in MTA.
+- Navigate to the "Applications" page to view all Applications that are used in MTA.

 ### Register Application in MTA
-- Go to the "Applications" page .
+- Navigate to the "Applications" page .
 - Click on <i class="fal fa-plus-circle"></i> Add.
 - Select the Application you want to Add.

 ### View Project ID
-- Go to the "Applications" page.
+- Navigate to the "Applications" page.
 - Click on <i class="fal fa-info-circle"></i> to view the Project ID.

 ### Unregister Application from MTA
-- Go to the "Applications" page .
+- Navigate to the "Applications" page .
-- Click on ... for the Application you want to unregister.
+- Click on the "<i class="fal fa-ellipsis"></i>" button for the Application you want to unregister.
 - Click <i class="fal fa-trash-can"></i> Delete.

 ## Related topics